 What happens in a Shiatsu session?

-It is better if the patient wears light and comfortable clothing.
+It is better if you wear light and comfortable clothing.
 Shiatsu is practiced on a mattress on the floor.
 In the beginning of the session the practitioner makes a health assessment.
 Afterwards he performs pressure on a series of specific points (tsubos) along the meridians.

-The literal translation of Shiatsu is ‘finger pressure’, but the practitioner may apply pressure with his fists, elbows or knees depending on the degree of blockage.
+The literal translation of Shiatsu is ‘finger pressure’, but he may apply pressure with fists, elbows or knees depending on the degree of blockage.

 The session often ends with a moment of rest.